Relating the topology of Dirac Hamiltonians to quantum geometry: When the quantum metric dictates Chern numbers and winding numbers: Concluding remarks

 \section{Concluding remarks}

-The general relations derived in this work indicate that the topological indices characterizing topological insulators and semimetals can be obtained from quantum-metric measurements within the framework of Dirac Hamiltonians.
-The quantum metric can be extracted from dynamical susceptibilities, which can be measured by monitoring excitation rates upon periodic modulations~\cite{ozawa2018extracting,ozawa2019probing}, as was experimentally demonstrated recently in various quantum-engineered settings~\cite{asteria2019measuring,yu2020experimental,chen2020synthetic,tan2019experimental,tan2021experimental}; see Ref.~\cite{weisbrich2021geometrical} for a generalization to degenerate (non-Abelian) systems.
-Altogether, this indicates that a wide range of quantized responses and topological indices (including winding numbers) could be accessed in quantum-engineered systems through quantum-metric measurements, including higher-dimensional settings~\cite{price2015four,ozawa2019topological,wang2020circuit,weisbrich2021second}.

-Moreover, it would be interesting to extend our framework to other classes of Hamiltonians, such as those based on Gell-Mann matrices~\cite{neupert2012noncommutative,barnett20123,palumbo2018revealing,palumbo2019tensor,gra:pie:21}, where similar relations between topology and quantum geometry have been identified~\cite{palumbo2018revealing}.
+The general relations derived in this work indicate that the topological indices characterizing topological insulators and semimetals are directly connected to the underlying quantum metric, within the framework of Dirac Hamiltonians.
+While this class of systems was originally introduced as toy models in condensed matter physics, they are today realized in a broad class of synthetic systems, including ultracold gases in optical lattices, solid state qubits and photonics devices.
+Importantly, the quantum metric can be extracted in these synthetic systems, for instance, by monitoring excitation rates upon periodic modulations~\cite{ozawa2018extracting,ozawa2019probing}; this is formally equivalent to measuring dynamical susceptibilities~\cite{ozawa2019probing,hauke2016measuring}.
+These measurements were recently performed in various quantum-engineered settings~\cite{asteria2019measuring,yu2020experimental,chen2020synthetic,tan2019experimental,tan2021experimental}; see Ref.~\cite{weisbrich2021geometrical} for a generalization of this probing method to the case of degenerate (non-Abelian) systems, which is indeed relevant for extracting the quantum metric of higher-dimensional Dirac systems discussed in this work.
+Altogether, this indicates that a wide range of topological indices (including winding numbers) could be accessed in quantum-engineered systems through quantum-metric (dynamical susceptibility) measurements, including higher-dimensional settings~\cite{price2015four,ozawa2019topological,wang2020circuit,weisbrich2021second}.
+In this context, an interesting perspective concerns the extension of our framework to other classes of Hamiltonians, such as those based on Gell-Mann matrices~\cite{neupert2012noncommutative,barnett20123,palumbo2018revealing,palumbo2019tensor,gra:pie:21}, where similar relations between topology and quantum geometry have been identified~\cite{palumbo2018revealing}.
+Another interesting route concerns the implications of metric-curvature relations for quantum metrology, as we briefly illustrated in the previous Section~\ref{sec: CR bound}.

-Finally, we note that the quantum metric is directly related to the notion of quantum Fisher information, which quantifies the metrological potential of quantum states via the Cram\'er-Rao bound; see Ref.~\cite{liu2020saturating} and references therein.
-It would thus be intriguing to explore the implications of the topological inequalities [Eqs.~\eqref{eq: Chern character-quantum volume inequality intro} and \eqref{eq: winding number-quantum volume inequality intro}] in this metrological context.